johnzoki/ArchiCAD2eLCA_comps/README.md

 # ArchiCAD2eLCA_comps
 ## Description
-A Python project that extracts ArchiCAD composites out of IFC4-files and exports eLCA composites for easy LCA Currently it only extracts comps of IFC-Walls or IFC-Slabs that where made of Ökobaudat-Material as XML-Files which can be used for the "imported templates" functionality on bauteileditor.de!
+A Python project that extracts ArchiCAD composites out of IFC4-files and exports eLCA composites for easy LCA Currently it only extracts comps of **IFC-Walls** or **IFC-Slabs** that where made of Ökobaudat-Material as XML-Files which can be used for the "imported templates" functionality on [eLCA](bauteileditor.de)!
 ## Important Notes
 ExtandToStructure should be in IFC-Properties of Psets_WallCommon before export!
 These ArchiCAD Attributes must be given to all materials that wish to be imported to bauteileditor.de: